klen/py-frameworks-bench/README.md

 * virtualenv
 * python3.6 (the benchmarks should be run with this version of Python)

+### On an ununtu 17.04 one or more of the following can be used to install the tools:

+    sudo apt-get install python3.6 python3.6-dev python3-virtualenv virtualenv build-essential docker.io wrk

 ## The experiment

 The execution is wrk benchmarking an application, sending 400 concurrent